 Play With it Yourself

 If you’re especially excited about quantum gravity, and especially brave, you might want to try and run a simulation yourself.
-Well, you can!
-It turns out that it’s been available and free the whole time!
-You can find our #opensource code on #github !
+We are planning on open sourcing the code in the near future.
+So, for reference, here’s a link to a (currently locked) github repository.